Melky Cabrera: San Francisco Giants (2012)

-Cabrera started 2012 with a .275 career average, but on May 29 he surpassed Willie Mays for most hits in the month of May in San Francisco Giants history with 50.
+Cabrera started 2012 with a .275 career average, but on May 29 he surpassed Willie Mays for most hits in the month of May in franchise history with 50.
 The next night, he tied Randy Winn's San Francisco record for most hits in any month with 51.

 His hot hitting earned him one of the three starting outfielder positions for the 2012 Major League Baseball All-Star Game in Kansas City with 7,521,784 votes, the highest number received by a National League (NL) outfielder that year.
 He singled in the first and hit a two-run homer in the fourth (the only round-tripper of the game) and was voted the All-Star Game MVP in the NL's 8–0 shutout win, going 2-for-3 with the two RBIs.
 He was the fifth Giant player to be honored as All-Star Game MVP.

 On August 15, 2012, Cabrera was suspended for 50 games without pay for testing positive for high levels of testosterone, suggesting usage of MLB-proscribed performance-enhancing drugs.
 He admitted using a banned substance and was forced to accept the suspension.
 The suspension was effective immediately, meaning that Cabrera would take no further part for the remainder of the 2012 season.
 The suspension would also rule him out to start the 2013 season or if the Giants play enough games in the postseason (if the team clinched).
 Prior to his suspension, he led the majors with 159 hits and was second in the NL with a .346 batting average.
 He ended his suspension-shortened season with 11 home runs, 10 triples, 60 RBI and 13 stolen bases in 18 opportunities.
 One of Cabrera's associates purchased a website for $10,000 and falsified its contents in a way that would have allowed Cabrera to challenge his suspension by claiming that the positive test was caused by a substance sold through that website, but MLB officials and federal investigators used forensics to trace the website back to Cabrera.
 At his own request, Cabrera was ruled ineligible to win the 2012 NL batting title.

 As the Giants clinched a postseason berth, Cabrera's suspension officially expired during the 2012 National League Championship Series.
 Although the suspension expired, the team decided to shut down Cabrera for the remainder of the postseason and revert him to the restricted list.
 The Giants would then go on to win the 2012 World Series over the Detroit Tigers.
 Despite his suspension, Cabrera received a 2012 World Series ring for his contributions to the team before his suspension.